caseyamcl/configula/README.md

 ## Loading Configuration

-You can use the `Configula\ConfigFactory` to load configuration from files, the environment or other sources:
+You can use the `Configula\ConfigFactory` to load configuration from files, the environment, or other sources:

 ```php
 use Configula\ConfigFactory as Config;